-The per capita income in Saint Bernard in 2010 was $18,554, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $74,216 for a family of four.
+The per capita income in Saint Bernard in 2010 was $17,742, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $70,968 for a family of four.
 However, Saint Bernard contains both very wealthy and poor people as well.

 The most common language spoken in Saint Bernard is English.
 Other important languages spoken here include Spanish and French.